Sidallica/Readability/README.md

 # Readability
 ## CS50 Problem
+This problem can be found at OpenCourseWare CS50

 A program that computes the approximate grade level needed to comprehend some text Implement a program that computes the approximate grade level needed to comprehend some text, per the below.